qwiddity/quartz_egopedia/content/Gene Keys/Gene Keys 3D User Guide.md

 ### Sheet

 The "Sheet" arrangement lays out the spheres in a flat, grid-like formation.
 This is a straightforward layout that allows for easy observation of all spheres simultaneously.
+From a biology course years ago I seem to remember something about our nervous system beginning as a strip of cells which then divides into a sheet, which is then folded into tubes.
+This arrangement is the simplest, most tightly-packed formation of spheres allowable in biology (because cubic arrangements are not possible at this stage of development).

 ### Methylated DNA

 The "Methylated DNA" arrangement is designed to resemble the structure of DNA when it is methylated.
 In this state, the DNA is tightly wrapped around histone proteins, which are represented by the spheres in this view.
 Methylation typically serves as a marker for gene silencing and is crucial for cellular differentiation.
-This view aims to give a visual representation of how DNA might look in its methylated state.
+This view aims to give a visual representation of how DNA may appear in its methylated state, by presenting the Gene Keys as the *histone proteins* around which the actual DNA is wrapped to better protect it from radiation damage.

 ### Transcribed DNA

-The "Transcribed DNA" arrangement aims to represent the DNA during the process of transcription.
+The "Transcribed DNA" arrangement aims to represent DNA during the process of transcription.
 Transcription is the first step in gene expression, where a specific segment of DNA is used as a template to synthesize a complementary RNA molecule.
 This RNA molecule then serves as a template for protein synthesis.
-In this view, the spheres are arranged to mimic the helical structure of DNA being unwound and read by the transcription machinery.
+In this view, the spheres are arranged to mimic the *histone proteins* letting the helical structure of DNA unwind around them to be read by the transcription machinery (*ribosomes*).

 ### Cycling

 The "Cycling" option will automatically cycle through all the above arrangements every 5 seconds.
 This is useful for getting a quick overview of all the different ways the spheres can be arranged.
+You can select the visibility of whichever keys you would like to see in the visualisation for any other arrangement, then re-select "Cycling" and the keys you have selected will then cycle through all the arrangements.

 ## Group Visibility Toggles: Detailed Overview